shai-github/dataviz/README.md

 ## scrolly

 Replication of the healthcare chart noted above with transitions between years programmed in a scrollytelling rig.
-Proper rendering requires use of the Libre Franklin and Lora fonots, which are are provided in the "fonts" folder.
+Proper rendering requires use of the Libre Franklin and Lora fonots, which are provided in the "fonts" folder.